 This will help your body's immune system recognize and fight the real virus if it ever shows up.
 It’s kind of like recognizing someone by the hat they wear.
 Your body is then prepared to spot COVID-19 and fight it off before it grows in your body’s cells.

 The vaccines were tested first in animals.
-They were then tested in a series of clinical trials that included thousands of people.
+They were then tested in a series of clinical trials that included tens of thousands of people.
 All of the data from these tests was collected and submitted to the FDA and other scientific groups.
 These committees of scientists and public health experts carefully look at the data to see if a vaccine is safe and effective.
 If the vaccine meets the FDA's strict standards of safety and quality, the agency tells the vaccine company they can make the vaccine for emergency use.

 Vaccines have typically taken longer to be approved and come to market.
 But over many years of creating vaccines, research groups and public health agencies have been making the vaccine process work faster.
 For COVID-19, a special program was created to help get COVID-19 vaccines ready even more quickly.

-This program is a partnership of the U.S. Department of Health and Human Services, the U.S. Department of Defense, and many medical research and manufacturing groups.
+This program was a partnership of the U.S. Department of Health and Human Services, the U.S. Department of Defense, and many medical research and manufacturing groups.
 These organizations agreed to work together as closely as possible to communicate and move through a robust process to develop safe COVID-19 vaccines more quickly.

 The U.S. government is providing the vaccine free to U.S. residents.
 But the site where you get your vaccine may bill your health insurer for giving you the vaccine.
 Talk with your health insurer, local pharmacy, employer, or healthcare provider to find out more about a possible fee.
 You can’t be denied a vaccine if you don’t have health insurance or can’t pay the fee yourself.